 This is the best assessment instrument that I know of to help a person find out what their natural inborn abilities are.

-If you feel you have not been using your God-given gifts and want to rectify that, the best career change advice I could offer you is to complete the inborn job skills assessment above.
+If you feel you have not been using your God-given abilities and want to rectify that, I recommend you begin by completing my inborn job skills assessment.